LunarWatcher/NN-chatbot/README.md

 This is a chatbot both designed for neural network interraction in addition to the default command-based system.
 Note that it's still a work in progress, so there are bound to be bugs.

+# Documentation notice

+The documentation is currently beign written, and some of it is completely outdated.
+The readme is up to date (more or less), but it still needs editing (the same as the rest of the documentation).
+See [#47](https://github.com/LunarWatcher/NN-chatbot/issues/47)

 # Install

 ## Dependencies